Human Sciences Business Services

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||2.7%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||0.8%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||1.6%|

 Online Human Sciences Business Services Programs

-In the 2017-2018 academic year, 28 schools offered some type of human sciences business services program.
+In 2018-2019, 27 schools offered a human sciences business services program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||5||1|